eggheads/eggdrop/doc/sphinx_source/installAndSetup/upgrading.rst

 Tcl Commands
 ************

-A lot of additions and changes have been made to Tcl commands.
+A lot of backwards-compatible additions and changes have been made to Tcl commands.
 Please look at doc/tcl-commands.doc to see them.

 Documentation
 *************